Bertware/jekyll-test/_posts/2019-06-11-heroku-free-hosting-with-automatic-deploy.md

 hidden: false
 ---
 Free quality hosting is hard to find.
 However, Heroku offers it for development.
 In this tutorial we'll explain how you can deploy your GitHub project online, for free, without any need for a credit card.
+This way you can test your application with a domain name and a server without any cost.

 ## What is Heroku?
 Heroku is a cloud platform that lets anyone build, deliver, monitor and scale apps.
 The way this works is through _Dynos_.